Adithya-13/Flutask/README.md

 - [ ] search in category
 - [ ] edit category
 - [ ] change description of onboard
+- [x] total task of on going or complete

 ## Future Feature